Discriminative Class Tokens for Text-to-Image Diffusion Models: Method

 \paragraph{Discriminative Token Embeddings}

-Classifiers capture discriminative signals needed to discern between classes.
-In that sense, pretrained classifiers can be seen as experts models in different domains.
+Classifiers capture discriminative signals that are useful for discerning between classes.
+In that sense, pretrained classifiers can be seen as experts in different domains.
 For example, a bird classifier can provide a compact source of discriminative details that separate one species from another.

-To avoid relying on a classifier at inference time, and reduce the need to fine-tune the classifier on noised images (as in earlier work), our method fine-tunes a token that is added to the input vocabulary.
-Our technique iteratively generates images and refines this added token (as opposed to a word or subword found in the original embedding matrix) to associate the generated images with a target class of the pre-trained classifier.
+To avoid relying on a classifier at inference time, and reduce the need to fine-tune the classifier on noised images (as in earlier work), our method fine-tunes a token added to the text encoder's vocabulary that the SD model relies on.
+Our technique iteratively generates images and refines this added synthetic token (as opposed to a word or subword found in the input language) to associate the generated images with a target class of the pre-trained classifier.
 The only weights being updated are those of the new class token.

-The process starts with a discriminative class token $S_c$ and a generic prompt $p=\text{``A photo of a $S_c$ \textit{label}''}$, where \textit{label} is the English name of the class.
+The process starts with a discriminative class token $S_c$ and a generic prompt $p=\text{``A photo of a $S_c$ \textit{class\_name}''}$, where \textit{class\_name} is the name of of the class.
 We include the class name as part of the prompt to take advantage of existing knowledge in the pre-trained diffusion model (but only update the embedding for $S_c$ during training).
-By looking at the images, e.g., in \cref{fig:teas} it is evident that the configuration has gained knowledge across various domains, including expertise in generating specific bird species, though with some limitations.
+By looking at the images, e.g., in \cref{fig:teas} it is evident that SD has gained knowledge across various domains, including expertise in generating specific bird species with some limitations.
 Our approach aims to enhance the precision of the generated image by introducing minor semantic modifications that leverage the model's existing knowledge.